Convergence of the Environment Seen from Geodesics in Exponential Last-Passage Percolation: Convergence of one point distribution

 \section{Convergence of one point distribution}

-In this section we prove Theorem \ref{t:one-point-converg-infinite} and \ref{t:one-point-converg-finite}.
-The general idea is to show that the law of the value of a specific vertex in the geodesic is close to that of nearby vertices along the geodesic; and this is achieved by a coalescing argument.
-Then we use Proposition \ref{prop:uniform-conv} to argue that certain time average is close to the stationary one.
+In this section we prove Theorems \ref{t:one-point-converg-infinite} and \ref{t:one-point-converg-finite}.
+The general idea is to show that the law of the environment around a specific vertex in the geodesic is close to that of nearby vertices along the geodesic; and this is achieved by a coalescing argument.
+Then we use Proposition \ref{prop:uniform-conv} to argue that certain time average (of environments along the geodesic) is close to the stationary measure $\nu$.